polterguy/polterguy.github.io/getting-started/index.md

 4. Click the _"Crudify"_ button

 When you have created your first CRUD endpoints, you can click the _"Endpoints"_ menu item, and try out your newly created HTTP REST endpoints.
-At this point you can start create your frontend to access your CRUD backend.

 [Custom SQL](/custom-sql)